 In the mapping dictionary we will call this with e.g. 'cbyte': (charrange, 12, 17).
 The first element of the tuple is the function object, everything else will be fed to the function as arguments.
+The function should return the string to store.

 The default line functions coming with the package will handle most common use cases.
-Just import linefuncs \ from your mapping file to make them available.
+Just import linefuncs from your mapping file to make them available.
 You can find more info in the Linefuncs Documentation.